ramosgonzmarc/chiptube/README.md

   "experiment_name:" -> the name the folders and the results of your analysis will bear; e.g. chachi_chip "number_replicas:" -> the number of replicas you have conducted for your study, e.g. 3 "path_genome:" -> the path that has to be followed to access the genome of the organism you have done your experiment with; e.g. /home/lola_flores/my_genomes/atha_genome.fa
-  "path_annotation:" -> the path that has to be followed to access the annotations for the genome of the organism you have done your experiment with; e.g. /home/lola_flores/my_annotations/atha_anno.fa
+  "path_annotation:" -> the path that has to be followed to access the annotations for the genome of the organism you have done your experiment with; e.g. /home/lola_flores/my_annotations/atha_anno.gtf
-  "path_sample_chip_#:" (with # being a natural number) -> the path that has to be followed to access the ChIP-seq data of the first sample you have processed; e.g. /home/lola_flores/my_chip_experiment/sample_chip_#.fq.gz
+  "path_sample_chip_i:" (with i being a natural number) -> the path that has to be followed to access the ChIP-seq data of the sample no. i you have processed; e.g. /home/lola_flores/my_chip_experiment/sample_chip_i.fq.gz
-  "path_sample_input_#" (with # being a natural number) -> the path that has to be followed to access the input data relating to the first sample you have processed; e.g. /home/lola_flores/my_chip_experiment/sample_input_#.fq.gz
+  "path_sample_input_i" (with i being a natural number) -> the path that has to be followed to access the input data relating to the sample no. i you have processed; e.g. /home/lola_flores/my_chip_experiment/sample_input_i.fq.gz
-  "universe_chromosomes:" -> the number of chromosomes of your organism that you have taken ChIP-seq data from; e.g. 2 "p_value_cutoff_go:" -> *
-  "p_value_cutoff_kegg:" -> *
+  "universe_chromosomes:" -> the ID(s) of the chromosome(s) of your organism you want to use as your genetic universe for GO and kegg terms enrichment, separated by commas without spaces; e.g. 2,3 In case you want to use all the available chromosomes, write "all".
+  "p_value_cutoff_go:" -> the p-value threshold for GO terms enrichment statistical analysis. e.g. 0.05
+  "p_value_cutoff_kegg:" -> the p-value threshold for kegg pathways enrichment statistical analysis. e.g. 0.05
-  "type_of_peak:" -> the type of genomic areas enriched with aligned reads ("peaks") you want to consider statistically relevant.
-The value of this parameter must be either 1 (narrow peaks) or 2 (broad peaks).
-If you choose 1, then the analysis will be more restrictive, hence less peaks will be found.
+  "type_of_peak:" -> the shape of the peaks you are looking for.
+The value of this parameter must be either 1 (narrow peaks, used for TF binding) or 2 (broad peaks, used for histone modification).

 A summary of the steps followed by chiptube.sh when executed is shown below:

 Parameters are loaded -> Work space is generated -> Index for the reference genome is created -> Processing individual samples